martianch/curieux/README.md

 To make a stereo pair: make a photo, step right, make a photo.

+### The Easiest Way: Running Without Installation

+1. Install Java.
+You will need **Java 8+** to run it.
+Run `java -version` in the command like to check it.
+2. Download x3dview.zip and unpack it to some directory.
+You must get the file x3dview.jar .
+3. From the command line, run `java -jar x3dview.jar`.
+To do so, you must be in the directory where x3dview.jar is located.

 ### Installation

 Unpack the file x3dview.zip to some directory.
 You will see a new directory, `x3dview`, with two subdirectories: `bin` and `lib`.